Method for noise-induced regularization in quantum neural networks: Conclusion

 \section{Conclusion}

 This work presents a study of the effect of the three most common noise channels on QNNs.
 We explore how adjusting the levels of amplitude damping, phase damping, and depolarizing noise within a quantum circuit influences a QNN's capacity to learn and generalize data.
-As an example, we considered a medical regression task, where, by tuning the noise level in the circuit, we improved the mean squared error loss by 8$\%$.
+For example, we considered regression tasks based on the diabetes and concrete compressive strength datasets, where, by tuning the noise level in the circuit, we obtained an improvement of the mean squared error loss.
 Our observation reveals that introducing a certain degree of decoherence throughout the circuit can effectively prevent overfitting.
 Building upon these findings, we propose a technique that leverages noise to enhance the generalization performance of QNNs.
+Finally, we numerically demonstrated the effectiveness of our approach by numerically simulating noise-induced regularization of QNN implemented on the IBM Kingston quantum computer using the corresponding noise model.

 The practical implementation of our technique presents challenges, particularly when transitioning from optimization on simulation to quantum hardware.
 While we have shown for a particular task that the optimal noise level required to prevent overfitting is lower than the noise level of the hardware, there may be instances where the opposite holds true.
 In such cases, introducing additional noise would degrade performance rather than enhance it.
 However, this issue might be solved by using a different quantum circuit architecture or by adjusting the level of error mitigation.
-These findings suggest that it would be valuable to explore the application of this noise-leveraging technique within hybrid quantum neural networks, particularly for advancing performance in industrial tasks such as image processing~\cite{sagingalieva2023hyperparameter,lusnig2024hybrid,senokosov2024quantum}, time series forecasting~\cite{sagingalieva2023photovoltaic,kurkin2023forecasting}, and planning~\cite{rainjonneau2023quantum,haboury2023supervised}.
+These findings suggest that it would be valuable to explore the application of this noise-leveraging technique within hybrid quantum neural networks, particularly for advancing performance in industrial tasks such as image processing~\cite{sagingalieva2023hyperparameter,lusnig2024hybrid,senokosov2024quantum}, time series forecasting~\cite{sagingalieva2025photovoltaic,kurkin2025forecasting}, and planning~\cite{rainjonneau2023quantum,haboury2023supervised}.